mongo-js/mongojs/README.md

 });

-// use the save function to just save a document (the callback is optional for all writes) db.mycollection.save({created:'just now'});
+// use the save function to just save a document (callback is optional for all writes) db.mycollection.save({created:'just now'});
 ```